facile-technolab-pvt-ltd/Brick-Core/docs/PostgreSQL.md

 ## Step 3
 - Press ` Ctrl+Shift+F` to search in all solutions and search for `DefaultConnection`, you will see all the places where `DefaultConnection` is being used.
 You need to replace it with PostgreSQL Connectionstring name called `PGDefaultConnection`.
 - In file /Facile.StarterKit.Data/Extentions/DataExtentions.cs, you will see `option.UseSqlServer(configuration.GetConnectionString("DefaultConnection"));`, replace it with `option.UseNpgsql(configuration.GetConnectionString("PGDefaultConnection"));`
+- Next, press `Ctrl+Shift+F` and search `ConnectionStrings:TenancyDefaultConnection` and replace it with `ConnectionStrings:TenancyPGDefaultConnection` everywhere.

 ## Step 4
 - Save all changes and rebuild your project